TheMarex/ba-thesis/text/3_pattern.md

 For simplicity we will only focus on the dynamic description of one dimension, as the other one is analogous.
 To transform the equations to a strictly proper dynamical system, we need to determine the state vector of our system.
-For the cart-table model it suffices to know the position, velocity and acceleration of the cart, i.e. the CoM.
+For the Cart-Table Model it suffices to know the position, velocity and acceleration of the cart, i.e. the CoM.
 Thus the state-vector is defined as $x = (c_x, \dot{c_x}, \ddot{c_x})$.
 We can define the evolution of the state vector as follows:

 \begin{equation} \label{eq:dyn-system}